aditisanap/aditisanap/README.md

 # Hi!
 I'm Aditi.
 Welcome to my digital space! ✨

 I'm a developer who loves the intersection of design and data.
-From solving complex algorithms to designing pixel-perfect interfaces, I enjoy every part of the building process.
+From solving complex algorithms to designing interfaces, I enjoy every part of the building process and learning.

 ---